Striveworks/valor/docs/metrics.md

 An ROC curve plots TPR vs. FPR at different confidence thresholds.

-See [Classification: ROC Curve and AUC](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc) for an in-depth overview of this metric.
+See [Classification: ROC Curve and AUC](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc) for more information.

 #### Determining the rate of correct predictions.